 First things first, let’s get to know each other!
 A little about us: we sell coffee in full-sized bags (132-154 lbs) to businesses located within North America.
-If you meet those criteria, please fill out our New Account Application and contact our Sales Team to complete the on-boarding process.
-We’ll have some questions for you, to help us understand your coffee-buying needs and how we can best support your business.
+If you meet those criteria, please contact our Sales Team to take you through the on-boarding process.
+We’ll ask you a few questions to help us understand your coffee-buying needs and how we can best support your business.

 Payment is required in advance for the first three orders in the form of cash, credit card, ACH, or wire transfer.
 Established businesses with good credit references may apply for credit terms on subsequent orders.
 A monthly finance charge of 1.5% will be applied to any delinquent accounts.

 Once the paperwork is done, it generally takes 2 days from placing your first order until it is ready to leave the warehouse.
 Subsequent orders will usually go out next day if received before our order cut-off deadline, though this can vary by order size, freight requirements, and warehouse location.
 Ask you customer service representative for details.